 A highly articulate and versatile media personality, Jonathan Pertile possesses a great voice for any audio or video medium, and is an eloquent writer.
 He has a strong passion for sports analysis, and is also very proficient in engaging with many other subjects.

 Jonathan has consistently featured in the SYN Media Awards — winning the Best Sports Segment or Feature Award for his show, The Sports Epilogue TV.
 He has also been nominated as a finalist in eight distinctive categories.

-Jonathan is studying the prestigious Bachelor of Communication (Professional Communication) degree at RMIT University in Melbourne.
-Jonathan is developing specialisations as a performer and creator, in radio, television, print and online media.
-Awarded lifetime membership from the Golden Key International Honour Society due to exceptional academic achievement, Jonathan was recognised in the top 15% of students around the world in their respective studies.
+Jonathan studied the prestigious Bachelor of Communication (Professional Communication) degree at RMIT University in Melbourne.
+During his time as a student, this was Australia’s number one ranked bachelor’s degree for media.
+Jonathan developed skills as a performer and creator, in radio, television, print, and online media.
+He is a lifetime member of the Golden Key International Honour Society, due to exceptional academic achievement.
+Jonathan will be graduating near the end of this year.

 As the host of The Sports Epilogue TV at SYN Media, Jonathan mainly televises through online platforms such as YouTube.
 The Sports Epilogue TV focuses on competitions such as: the Australian Football League (AFL), the Ultimate Fighting Championship (UFC) and the English Premier League (EPL).
 A Sports Epilogue TV piece (involving a green screen) was adjudicated as the winner of the Best Sports Segment or Feature Award by SYN Media.

 As a YouTuber, Jonathan uploads a range of videos mainly related but not limited to sports.
 Jonathan has over 100 videos on his YouTube channel.
 Jonathan is the founder and co-host of From Melbourne to Madrid, which primarily involves sports discussions with Luis Andrés Mariño from Spain.